Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

 which is the difficulty in reporting errors.
 This will hopefully change now that the project is under Apache (as [Apache Callback](http://wiki.phonegap.com/w/page/46311152/apache-callback-proposal)) but the project has been split into different Github repos for each platform.
-So there is one for [iOS](https://github.com/phonegap/phonegap-iphone), [Android](https://github.com/phonegap/phonegap-android), [Windows Phone 7](https://github.com/phonegap/phonegap-wp7), [BlackBerry](https://github.com/phonegap/phonegap-blackberry-webworks), [WebOS](https://github.com/phonegap/phonegap-webos), etc... they are all under seperate development with very dedicated teams.
-If I find a common problem that effects all platforms (for example, [a suggestion I proposed on how PhoneGap currently implements its File API](https://github.com/phonegap/phonegap-iphone/issues/280)) I have to report this issue individually on each platform.
-This is a very ineffecient process.
+So there is one for [iOS](https://github.com/phonegap/phonegap-iphone), [Android](https://github.com/phonegap/phonegap-android), [Windows Phone 7](https://github.com/phonegap/phonegap-wp7), [BlackBerry](https://github.com/phonegap/phonegap-blackberry-webworks), [WebOS](https://github.com/phonegap/phonegap-webos), etc... they are all under separate development with very dedicated teams.
+If I find a common problem that affects all platforms (for example, [a suggestion I proposed on how PhoneGap currently implements its File API](https://github.com/phonegap/phonegap-iphone/issues/280)) I have to report this issue individually on each platform.
+This is a very inefficient process.

 The second is the same issue stated above with the camera.
 While PhoneGap does give us the access to the camera we are still stuck with the same experience we will have with the W3C MediaCapture API: no